bootique/bootique-asciidoc-internal/README.md

 # Bootique Asciidoc extension

-Asciidoc extension for customization of Bootique documentation.
+Asciidoc postprocessor for customization of Bootique documentation.